 And yet, life post-graduation wasn’t exactly right, either.
 Ho quickly found himself at a corporate job.
 He smiles, “A friend came up to me one day and said, ‘wanna go teach English in Asia?’
 And I was like, ‘dude what are you talking about?’
 And he said, ‘dude, we’re gonna die in Houston,’ and so immediately, I was ‘like, yes, obviously, let’s get out of here. ’”

 Wen visited Ho in Asia several times, and each time, he’d bring up the crawfish boils.
 “We really should do this crawfish thing,” he’d say, and Ho would just kind of laugh it off.
-Until one day, they just decided:
+Until one day, they just decided: Fuck it.

 “We took the redeye and we had jet lag and we did it out of the truck I’d been driving since high school, and we set up in this parking lot in Mueller and it pretty much sold out instantly,” Ho recalls.